yuhansi/Project-Ucookieat/README.md

 # Project Ucookieat
-###Ucookieat is a social website our team built during 2015 TrojanHcks that connects USC students together via providing a platform for them to share good meals easily and to develop lasting friendships.
+###Ucookieat is a social website our team built during 2015 TrojanHacks that connects USC students together via providing a platform for them to share good meals easily and to develop lasting friendships.
 #####Current Features:
 - Guest / Host mode
 - Browse through listing of event posts (with integrated Google map) without sign in